How to Answer the Top Career Goal Interview Questions

-- Whether or not you have a realistic view of the position and your future within the charity.
+- Whether you have a realistic view of the position and your future within the charity.

 - How ambitious, passionate and motivated you are about the role and the cause.
-When applying for a role in the third sector, it’s particularly important that you display a genuine passion for your prospective employer’s work.
+When applying for a role in the charity sector, it’s particularly important to display a genuine passion for their work.

-Now, this can feel a little daunting, especially if you haven’t had an interview in a while.
-The good news is, we’ve pulled together a list of four common questions about your career goals below, and we’re going to tell you how best to answer these.
+This can feel a little daunting, especially if you haven’t had an interview in a while.
+So we’ve pulled together a list of four common career goal interview questions―here’s how best to answer them.

 1. What is your dream job?

 It’s important to be as focused as possible when answering this question.
-Note that despite the word ‘dream,’ you should refer to something achievable and relevant to the role for which you’re applying.
-So mentioning that you’ve always wanted to publish a best-selling novel, or to become a well-known restaurant critic, won’t be the right answer (even if it’s true).
+Despite the word ‘dream,’ you should refer to something achievable and relevant to the role you’re applying for.
+Mentioning that you’ve always wanted to publish a best-selling novel, or to become a well-known restaurant critic, won’t be the right answer (even if it’s true).